 DataWorks allows you to create tables on the GUI.

-You can click Add partition to add a partition to the current table.
-If you add a partition to an existing table and then commit the table, DataWorks requests you to delete the table and create another table with the same name.
-This operation is forbidden in the production environment.
+You can add a partition to the current table.
+If you want to add a partition to an existing table and then commit the table, you must delete the table and create another table with the same name.
+These operations are forbidden in the production environment.

-Button Description Load from development environment If the table has been committed to the development environment, this button is clickable.
+Button Description Load from Development Environment If the table has been committed to the development environment, this button is clickable.
 After you click this button, the information about the table you create in the development environment overwrites the table information on the current page.Note This feature is supported only for MaxCompute tables.
-Submit to development environment Before you click this button, make sure that you have filled in all required parameters on the table configuration tab.
-You cannot click this button if any parameter is not specified.
-Load from production environment After you click this button, the information about the table that is committed to the production environment overwrites the table information on the current page.Note This feature is supported only for MaxCompute tables.
-Submit to production environment After you click this button, the table is created in the workspace of the production environment.
+Commit to Development Environment Before you click this button, make sure that you have configured all required parameters on the current page.
+You cannot click this button if any parameter is not configured.
+Load from Production Environment After you click this button, the information about the table that is committed to the production environment overwrites the table information on the current page.Note This feature is supported only for MaxCompute tables.
+Commit to Production Environment After you click this button, the table is created in the workspace of the production environment.